Last updated on May 22nd, 2023 at 10:08 am

 - Considered an invasive plant variety, several mechanical and natural methods are used to control and stop the spread of this weed.

-- The Scarlet pimpernel, which was once considered a widespread weed in the cornfields in the United Kingdom is now in decline.
+- The scarlet pimpernel, once considered a widespread weed in the cornfields in the United Kingdom, is now in decline.

 - Scarlet pimpernel contains certain chemicals that are believed to work against some fungi, bacteria, and viruses.

-- It is used for treating herpes, depression, kidney dysfunction, joint pains, liver disorder.
+- It treats herpes, depression, kidney dysfunction, joint pains, and liver disorder.
 It is also used as a supportive treatment for certain kinds of cancer.

-- People use it to treat itchiness, healing wounds, and directly on painful joints.
+- People use it to treat itchiness, heal wounds, and directly on painful joints.
 This plant should not be used without proper prescription as it may be unsafe.